Isotropisation of Quadratic Gravity: Scalar and Tensor Components

-where $E_{00}$ is the $00$ component of Eq. \eqref{tensor E}.
-If $E_{00}=0$ initially, it will remain zero at any instant.
-Therefore the equation $E_{00}$ acts as a constraint on the initial conditions and we use it to test the accuracy of our results.
-The full numerical solution to this problem was worked out in the Ref. \cite{daniel_sandro}.
+where $E_{00}$ is the $00$ component of eq. (\ref{tensor E}) From eq. (\ref{vinculo})we conclude that if initially $E_{00}=0$, it will remain zero at any instant.
+Therefore the equation for $E_{00}$ acts as a constraint on the initial conditions and we use it to test the accuracy of our results.
+Notice that the full numerical solution of this problem was worked out in Refs. \cite{sandro,daniel_sandro}.

-\subsection{Perturbative Approximation}
+\subsection{Perturbative approximation}

 Following MTW \cite{MTW} we consider metric perturbations in the form